CLICK BELOW for the full inventory of plant species identified to date and the stories behind each discovery.

 In 2022, with the help of iNaturalist, I began identifying each new plant species, allowing sections of the yard to grow wild as I chronicled my discoveries as well as the stories and memories behind each plant.
 In the course of my explorations, I discovered an American elm tree growing underneath the porch (that Mom repeatedly tried to remove) and field pennycress that later became part of a national research project on climate change.
 To date, my inventory has reached well over 50 plant species.

 I am not a trained naturalist.
-I am simply an artist who has been gardening since childhood, an observer of nature exploring the history of my little garden and yard as I contemplate much larger questions about the future of our environment and humanity.
+I am simply an artist who has been gardening since childhood, an observer of nature exploring the history of my little garden and yard as I contemplate much larger questions about humanity and the future of our environment.